 What Does a Bodily Injury Liability Policy Cover In Illinois?

 Most bodily injury liability policies provide coverage for the following:

 Bodily injury liability is a type of auto insurance coverage.
 However, it doesn’t cover costs related to your vehicle’s damage.
 Instead, it pays for injuries that other people sustain as a result of the driver’s actions.
 This type of policy generally applies to the driver of the other car, passengers in either car, and even pedestrian bystanders.

 Who Needs Bodily Injury Liability Insurance In Illinois?

 Bodily injury liability insurance may sound like an optional add-on.
 However, for most drivers, this coverage is a requirement.
 In fact, aside from Florida and New Hampshire, every state in the U.S. requires bodily injury liability.
 That means Illinois drivers need this type of coverage before getting behind the wheel.

 Although Florida and New Hampshire drivers don’t need bodily injury liability, they do have to be prepared to cover costs in other ways.
 In Florida, drivers are required to have both personal injury protection and property damage liability coverage.
 In New Hampshire, drivers have to prove that they have cash reserves to cover any damage.

-What Are the Limits for Bodily Injury Liability Coverage?
+What Are the Limits for Bodily Injury Liability Coverage In Illinois?